Privacy Policy — VoxRox Mail

 Open items before the first release

-These items will be filled in before this document is finalized:
+This item will be filled in before this document is finalized:

 VoxRox Mail is open-source software under the MIT License (see LICENSE).
 Third-party dependencies are listed in the THIRD_PARTY_LICENSES.md files of each module (backend, frontend, Tauri runtime).